04jj/6KeyMacroPad/jj6kpd/readme.md

     make jj6kpd:default

-* For via support make sure to compile via keymap
+* For via support make sure to compile via keymap (to use via go into the design tab and upload via.json to start editing)

 Flashing example for this keyboard: